The Retirement Research Foundation

 - Current Board of Directors roster with affiliations.
 Upload in one file

-- Signed letters of support, if appropriate.
+- Signed letters of support/commitment, if applicable.
 Upload in one file

 - IRS 501(c)(3) designation letter or other evidence of federal nonprofit status